Strengthening ACTA’s support for registries and enabling engagement between registries and the clinical trials community

 Our purpose

-The Group will provide a forum for health economists to share knowledge and expertise, identify issues, exchange information and engage in collaborative problem solving.
+The Group provides a forum for health economists to share knowledge and expertise, identify issues, exchange information and engage in collaborative problem solving.

 - Establish and disseminate best practice and novel methods for economic evaluation alongside clinical trials and economic models using trial data.